 These cities also feature a high competition for land, high exposure to hazards, and subtropical ecosystems.

-According to the study, it is essential that the understanding and practice of nature-based adaptation can be localized in sub-tropical Asian cities, reflecting its social, political, cultural, and environmental context.
+According to the study, it is essential to understand and practice nature-based adaptation, which can be localized in subtropical Asian cities and reflect their social, political, cultural, and environmental context.

 Additionally, insights from this investigation can help address social equity and justice issues in some Western cities and communities.

-There may be benefits to the economic growth and rapid urbanisation in Asian cities, like greater access to public services and infrastructure.
+Economic growth and rapid urbanisation in Asian cities may have benefits like greater access to public services and infrastructure.
 However, these cities often struggle with problems related to density, like congestion and all sorts of pollution, insufficient green space per capita, and severe urban heat island (UHI) effects.

-Reintroducing greenspaces and ecosystems into dense urban areas can improve the health and resilience of residents and influence their overall quality of life.
+Reintroducing greenspaces and ecosystems into dense urban areas can improve residents’ health and resilience and influence their overall quality of life.

-Yet, the loss of greenspaces is typical in Asian cities, particularlty in developing countries.
-Those cities with declining populations experience either gain or loss in greenspaces, depending on their policies.
+Yet, the loss of green spaces is typical in Asian cities, particularly in developing countries.
+Depending on their policies, those cities with declining populations experience either a gain or a loss in green spaces.

 “The three cases thus provide fertile ground for assessing the messiness and complexity of urban climate change responses in the kinds of cities where such interventions are likely to be most needed,” the research report says.